 The Tyrannosaurus Prescription and 100 Other Essays by Isaac Asimov

 The Tyrannosaurus Prescription and 100 Other Essays is a series of essays that explore science fiction, space adventures, discoveries, and rediscoveries.
 The Science section consists of 13 pieces on planets as well as atomic nuclei and dinosaurs.
 SciQuest features 20 of the author’s best columns for SciQuest, which focus on the struggles of scientists such as Michael Faraday, Ernest Rutherford, and many others.
-The book also has two personal autobiographical essays that were co-written with Asimov’s wife, Janet, which give insight into who Asimov truly was.
+The book also has two personal autobiographical essays that were co-written with Asimov’s wife, Janet, which give insight into the question: who was Isaac Asimov?

 Nightfall by Isaac Asimov

 Nightfall was originally a short story written by Asimov in 1941, that was voted the best short science fiction story of all time in 1964 by the Science Fiction Writers of America.
-In 1990, Asimov teamed up with Robert Silverberg to turn the short story into a novel.
-The story follows a group of people who live on a planet that is constantly illuminated in light; until, for the first time, their planet becomes shrouded in darkness.
+In 1990, Asimov teamed up with Robert Silverberg to turn the short story into one of the best Isaac Asimov books.
+The novel follows a group of people who live on a planet that is constantly illuminated in light; until, for the first time, their planet becomes shrouded in darkness.
 The 2000 film, Pitch Black, is based on the same themes of the novel, but there has not been a true film adaptation of Nightfall...yet.

 Nemesis by Isaac Asimov